 Now it may be a bit above and beyond to go and buy a coffee maker (around £25) to make great ice cream but if you love coffee and don’t want to spend pounds on a pod system, you know where to go!

 Creating the Perfect Coffee Ice Cream

-For this ice cream, I am assuming you have an ice cream maker – you can get one such as mine for under £30.
-I have the standard time where you pre-freeze the bowl then churn using a special paddle to create ice cream within about 25 minutes.
-This will vary depending on the type of machine you have.
+For this ice cream, I am assuming you have an ice cream maker such as the one made by Senseo.
+I have the standard type where you pre-freeze the bowl then churn using a special paddle to create ice cream within about 25 minutes.
+Timing will vary depending on the type of machine you have.

-- If you don’t have an AeroPress and have coffee capsules, choose a good, strong rounded coffee and 3 of these instead – you might have to experiment.
+- If you don’t have an AeroPress but have coffee capsules, choose a good, strong rounded coffee and 3 of these instead – you might have to experiment.

 - Vanilla sugar is so easy to make.
 Simply add one or two vanilla pods into a pot of caster sugar and let it infuse for at least a day.
 I’ve experimented and find that 50 grams of sugar is the optimum amount.
 If you have a sweet tooth, do add more!

 - It is well worth using a digital thermometer to ensure the ice cream mixture doesn’t scramble, then cooling it quickly.

 If you love the taste of praline, add 50 grams of hazelnuts lightly toasted and ground to your custard mixture before churning.
 The taste is fabulous.